eslint/rfcs/designs/2019-config-simplification/README.md

 processor: "markdown/markdown"
 ```

-In `eslint.config.js`, you would need to pass the references directly, such as:
+In `eslint.config.js`, there are two options.
+First, you can pass references directly into these keys:

 ```js
 module.exports = {